 District means the City of Wellington as defined from time to time under the procedures set out in the Local Government Act 2002.

-Public Place means any place that, at any material time, is open to or is being used by the public, whether free or on payment of a charge; and whether an owner or occupier of the place is lawfully entitled to exclude or eject any person from that place, and includes any aircraft, hovercraft, ship or ferry or other vessel, train, or vehicle carrying or available to carry passengers for reward.
-(Note: for the purposes of Part 5 of this bylaw, 'public place' does not include the interior of any premises).
+Public place means any place that, at any material time, is open to or is being used by the public, whether free or on payment of a charge; and whether an owner or occupier of the place is lawfully entitled to exclude or eject any person from that place, and includes any aircraft, hovercraft, ship or ferry or other vessel, train, or vehicle carrying or available to carry passengers for reward.

 Rates Records means the rates records of the Council kept pursuant to the Local Government (Rating) Act 2002.